 By Sarah Acres

-Sarah Acres is a specialist criminal lawyer at Hegarty Solicitors with extensive experience of representing motorists who face disqualification for speeding or other road traffic offences.
+Sarah Acres is a specialist criminal lawyer at Hegarty Solicitors with more than 17 years experience.
 She can be contacted at: firstname.lastname@example.org; 01733 295630.